-If you think there are mental health issues your teen might be suffering from, it is time to take action.
+If you think there are mental health issues your teen might be living with, it is time to take action.
 They will need as much support as possible during this difficult time, but providing this support can be a tricky task if you are not sure where to start.
-Taking the first step towards this rehabilitation journey should always be done together as a parent and child, and below is some helpful advice on how to support your teen with their mental health issues.
+Taking the first step towards this treatment journey should always be done together as a parent and child, and below is some helpful advice on how to support your teen with their mental health problems.

 Know The Warning Signs

 An essential part of supporting someone with a mental health problem is to know and understand the signs.
 It is important, however, to note that not every symptom points to depression or suicide in teens, and so you should never jump to immediate conclusions about this.
 Some warning signs that you should look out for and make a note of include meticulous or restrained eating habits, oversleeping or continuous fatigue, and extreme mood swings.
 If you do notice any alarming or unusual behaviour, speak to your teen about this and ask them if they have any issues they would like to address.
 Be patient and remember not to push them to talk to you, many teenagers prefer to speak about problems in their own time.

 Speak About Your Concerns

 While it might feel uncomfortable at first to speak to your teenager about your concerns about their mental health, it is important to be open about the possible red flags you are seeing.
 When you are pointing out the symptoms that are worrying you, avoid using language such as “crazy” or implying that it is their fault You could mention to them that you have noticed a change in behaviour and ask if they feel overwhelmed by school, peers, or other aspects of their lives.
 Do not be surprised or angry if your teenager becomes defensive or embarrassed by their behaviour, instead explain to them that you are concerned and would like to help.
 Some of their actions may require rehabilitation, but they may be too scared to reach out, which is why talking is so important.